phonkee/quickapi-rs/README.md

 ### List View

 List view is used to list all entities of given type.
-You can filter them, and use predefined filter basic blocks such as :
+You can filter them, and use predefined filter basic blocks such as:

 - Paginator -  This filter allows you to paginate results by providing `page` and `per_page` query parameters.